TanmayUdupa/Library-Management-System/README.md

 # Library-Management-System

-Many lbraries have a library system to add books, search books and to maintain information about the borrowed books.
+Many libraries have a library system to add books, search books and to maintain information about the borrowed books.
 I have tried to create a simple version of this system using C++.

 The main user of this system is the admin of the library.
 The admin can do the following: